Quick pickled cucumbers are the definition of easy. All you need is cucumbers, dill, garlic, and salt. It’s the perfect crave-worthy snack!

 How To Pickle Cucumbers

-This pickled cucumber recipe is much simpler than a canning version.
-Instead of pickling in a white vinegar acid solution like many pickled cucumber recipes, we use a salt water brine instead.
+These quick pickled cucumbers are much simpler than the canning versions.
+Instead of pickling in a white vinegar acid solution like most pickled cucumber recipes, we use a salt water brine instead.
 Follow these easy steps to get crunchy cukes every time.

 - Prep the cucumbers: Wash and slice off the ends of the cucumbers.
 Rinse the dill and peel the garlic cloves.